mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 Try implementing the new behaviors on top of the [travel personality quiz program](../examples/tutorials/01_personality_quiz/index.js)--what kind of challenges do you face?

 From my experience, there were two major challengzes; clearly expressing the desired robot behavior and implementing the desired behavior in a reactive programming framework.
-In the rest of this post, I'll first demonstrate using a finite state machine, a representation frequently used by [roboticists](http://wiki.ros.org/smach) and [UI developers](https://sketch.systems/) for a [long](https://www.mtholyoke.edu/courses/pdobosh/cs100/handouts/genghis.pdf) [time](http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf), to express a complex desired behavior.
+In the rest of this post, I'll first demonstrate using a finite state machine to express a complex desired behavior.
 Then I'll present a pattern for implementing a finite state machine in a reactive programming framework without scarifying maintainability.

 ## What is finite state machine?

 [Finite state machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine) is a computational model that can be used to represent and control execution flow.
+Due to their simplicity, FSMs have been frequently used by [roboticists](http://wiki.ros.org/smach), [UI developers](https://sketch.systems/) and many others for a [long](https://www.mtholyoke.edu/courses/pdobosh/cs100/handouts/genghis.pdf) [time](http://www.inf.ed.ac.uk/teaching/courses/seoc/2005_2006/resources/statecharts.pdf).
 A FSM we are using in this post is comprised of five parts:

 1. A set of states, e.g., `'ASK_QUESTION'`, `'WAIT_FOR_RESPONSE'`, etc.
 1. A set of variables, e.g., `currentQuestion = 'Can you see yourself working online?'`